IPFire

 To test you can reboot or as atsign run the command below and try and log in using sshnp

 At this point you will be able to log in remotely using sshnp.
-The first time you will need to specify a ssh key using the -i and -s arguments.
+The first time you will need to specify an ssh key using the -i and -s arguments.
 This will put the public key into the authorized_hosts file on the IPFire machine.
-In my case I would use.
+In my case, I would use:

-your will look like something similar depending on your SSH Key pair (you can generate one if you do not have one with ssh-keygen) and your client/device atsigns.
+Yours will look like something similar depending on your SSH Key pair (you can generate one if you do not have one with ssh-keygen) and your client/device atSigns.

 If you would like to remove the ssh daemon from the GREEN side as well then you can edit the /etc/ssh/sshd_config